MicrosoftDocs/appcenter-docs/docs/gdpr/how-to-stop-collecting-data.md

 The App Center SDK can be configured to stop collecting data per service.
 Instructions for doing so can be found under the ["Other APIs" section for the SDK.](~/sdk/index.md)

+> [!NOTE]
-_Please note that this will not delete existing data associated with the device._
+> This will not delete existing data associated with the app.